Skip to main content

 The contract of employment serves as the cornerstone in labor law, governed by the general principles of contract law.
 It is the written document that delineates the relationship between an employer and an employee, encapsulating the mutual needs for labor and wages.
 Just like any contract, a contract of employment must exhibit essential elements such as offer, acceptance, consideration, intention to create legal relations, capacity to contract, certainty, and legality.
 The offer in labor law represents the employer’s expression of a need for labor, while acceptance constitutes the employee’s unqualified assent to the terms offered.
 Consideration, often wages, underlines the reciprocal promises exchanged.
 The intention to create legal relations, capacity to contract, certainty in terms, and legality in object and manner of performance further solidify the contractual bond.

-In Nigeria, the Labor Act (Cap 198) outlines the minimum terms that certain employment contracts must encompass.
-Express terms are those explicitly agreed upon, either orally or in writing, with Section 7 of the Labor Act mandating the recording of essential particulars.
+In Nigeria, the Labour Act outlines the minimum terms that certain employment contracts must encompass.
+Express terms are those explicitly agreed upon, either orally or in writing, with Section 7 of the Labour Act mandating the recording of essential particulars within three months of the employee starting work.
 Implied terms, not expressly made but forming part of the contract, draw from common law, collective agreements, workplace notices, customs, practices, and statutory provisions.
 The understanding of these concepts illuminates the intricate landscape of contract employment in the Nigerian context, shaped by relevant legislations and the inherent dynamics of the labor market.

 Probation Period

-Within the initial three months of the employee commencing employment, akin to a probationary phase, the employer must comply with section 7 of labor law by furnishing the employee with a written statement of particulars or documents.
+Within the initial three months of the employee commencing employment, the employer must comply with section 7 of labour law by furnishing the employee with a written statement of particulars or documents.

 Nigerian staff may be required to serve a probationary period of three (3) to six (6) months, depending on their level of responsibility.

-It is possible, however, that some organizations may extend a worker’s probation period to a year depending on their policies.
+It is possible, however, that some organizations may extend a worker’s probation period depending on their policies and the employment contract.

 Notice Period